KevinCouillard/Omni-Notes-Python/README.rst

 Current State
 ================

--Basic front end implementation of toolbar and sidebar <br />
+-Basic front end implementation of toolbar and sidebar <br/>
--Basic front and backend implementation for the text/checklist note types <br>
+-Basic front and backend implementation for the text/checklist note types\
 -Basic UI design from limitations in style options

 Future State